alloy252/7days_hack_menu/README.md

 This repository consists of a mod including a hack menu for the game 7DaysToDie.
 It is written in C# for VS2022.

+Tired of editing .dll files every update?
+Look no more.
+This hack serves as a mod directly integrated in the 7Days ModAPI.

 ## Features

 * CM / DM menu : Activated on game startup whenever joining any server.